Diploma – Integrated Emergency Management

 However modern times have brought new and challenging threats to business continuity and have dictated the need for detailed Incident Response planning and the provision of high quality training to Incident Response leaders and their teams.
 Many identified leaders for such incidents are ill prepared for this challenging and high pressure environment – an excellent manager does not automatically possess the leadership qualities to succeed in a critical incident where the safety of people and business reputation & continuity is at risk.

-Single monthly tutorial days will be held within the University of Stirling campus and will commence at 9.30am and finish at 4.30pm for Outcomes 1-5.
+Single monthly tutorial days will be held at Stirling University Innovation Park within the University of Stirling campus and will commence at 9.30am and finish at 4.30pm for Outcomes 1-5.
 The final Exercise event will also be located within the University and will be held over 3 days with working hours between 9am and 5pm with the possibility of evening focus sessions if required.

 The Diploma can also be customised and delivered in house to organisations with a minimum of six students.
 This can result in significant cost savings particularly if in house training facilities can be provided.
 If you are interested in this option please contact us for further details.